TRI-AMDD/beep/docs_src/Python tutorials/2 - structuring.md

 # 2: Structuring

-Here you'll find more info about creating and using beep to do your own custom cycler analysie.
+Here you'll find more info about creating and using beep to do your own custom cycler analyses.

 - [`BEEPDatapath` - One object for ingestion, structuring, and validation](#structuring-with-beepdatapath)